aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 2 - Play It Safe Manage Security Risks/Module - 2 README.md

   - Results and recommendations
   - A list of existing risks
   - A summary of the audit scope

 ## Tools & Technologies
-- **Encryption**: Protecting data by converting it into an unreadable format to ensure confidentiality and security.
-- **Biometrics**: Using unique physical characteristics, such as fingerprints or eye scans, for authentication to verify identity.
-- **Firewalls, IDS (Intrusion Detection Systems), Antivirus**: Tools used for protecting systems from unauthorized access, detecting intrusions, and preventing malware infections.

-## Tools & Technologies

-- #### Encryption: Protecting data by converting it into an unreadable format to ensure confidentiality and security.
+#### Encryption: Protecting data by converting it into an unreadable format to ensure confidentiality and security.
-- #### Biometrics: Using unique physical characteristics, such as fingerprints or eye scans, for authentication to verify identity.
+#### Biometrics: Using unique physical characteristics, such as fingerprints or eye scans, for authentication to verify identity.

 #### Firewalls, IDS, Antivirus
 These are critical components of an organization's security infrastructure: